Fe contribution to the magnetic anisotropy of $L{1_0}$-ordered FePt thin films studied by angle-dependent x-ray magnetic circular dichroism

 The Fe $L_{2,3}$-edge x-ray absorption spectroscopy (XAS) and AD-XMCD measurements were performed at helical undulator beamline BL-16A of Photon Factory, High Energy Accelerator Research Organization (KEK-PF).
 Figure \ref{fig:ADspectra}(a) is the schematic illustration of the measurement geometry.
-The x-ray incident angle $\theta_\text{inc}$ was fixed at $60^\circ$ from the sample normal and the magnetic field direction relative to the sample normal $\theta_{\bm{H}}$ was varied in the range of $-90^\circ \leq \theta_{\bm{H}} \leq +90^\circ$ (where the sample normal is defined as $0^\circ$) using two orthogonal pairs of superconducting magnets. \cite{Vector_Furuse, AngleDep_shibata,AngleDep_sakamoto,AngleDep_nonaka} From the different angular dependencies between the magnetic dipole moment $m_\text{T}$ and the spin magnetic moment $m_\text{spin}$, one can deduce $m_\text{T}$ by AD-XMCD. \cite{StohrKonig,DurrTXMCD,AngleDep_shibata,AngleDep_sakamoto} The maximum magnitude of the applied magnetic field was 1 T. All the measurements were performed at room temperature.
+The x-ray incident angle $\theta_\text{inc}$ was fixed at $60^\circ$ from the sample normal and the magnetic field direction relative to the sample normal $\theta_{\bm{H}}$ was varied in the range of $-90^\circ \leq \theta_{\bm{H}} \leq +90^\circ$ (where the sample normal is defined as $0^\circ$) using two orthogonal pairs of superconducting magnets. \cite{Vector_Furuse, AngleDep_shibata,AngleDep_sakamoto,AngleDep_nonaka} From the different angular dependencies between the magnetic dipole moment $m_\text{T}$ and the spin magnetic moment $m_\text{spin}$, one can deduce $m_\text{T}$ by AD-XMCD. \cite{StohrKonig,DurrTXMCD,AngleDep_shibata,AngleDep_sakamoto} The maximum magnitude of the applied magnetic field was 1 T. In order for the potential experimental artifacts to be cancelled out, the XMCD measurements were performed for the positive and negative (reversed) magnetic fields at each magnetic field angle $\theta_{\bm{H}}$ and the two obtained XMCD spectra were averaged.
+All the measurements were performed at room temperature.
 Absorption signals were collected in the total electron-yield method.
-The hole number $n_h$ in the XMCD sum rule \cite{SpinSum} was assumed to be 3.4 based on a previous band-structure calculation.\cite{Antoniak_FePt_NanoP}
+On the application of the XMCD sum rules, we first subtracted the polygonal line bent at the Fe $L_3$ XAS peak and then a two-step white line background composed of arctangent functions.
+On the application of the spin sum rule \cite{SpinSum}, the boundary between the Fe $L_3$ and $L_2$ edges was set to be $h\nu = 718$ eV and the hole number $n_h$ was assumed to be 3.4 based on a previous band-structure calculation.\cite{Antoniak_FePt_NanoP} Details of the sum rule analysis have been described in one of our previous report. \cite{Shibata_FexTiS2} We note that the arbitrariness of these procedures on applying the XMCD sum rules can result in systematic errors of $\sim \pm (10-15)\% $ in the deduced magnetic moments. \cite{Shibata_FexTiS2}

 Figures\ \ref{fig:ADspectra}(b--d) and \ref{fig:ADspectra}(e--g), respectively, show the XAS spectra and AD-XMCD spectra at the Fe $L_{\rm 2,3}$ edge of the {\sl L}1$_{0}$-FePt thin films with $S$ = 0, 0.3, and 0.4.
 All the XAS spectra show similar line shapes to those of metallic Fe, \cite{CTChen_FeXAS,FePt_Ikeda} and no oxidation features are observed.
 With varying magnetic field angle $\theta_{\bm{H}}$, the XMCD abruptly reverses the sign at $\theta_{\bm{H}}=0^\circ$ for $S=0$.
 In contrast, for $S=0.3$ and 0.4, the XMCD spectra gradually change the intensity and sign, as shown in Fig.\ \ref{fig:AD_spin}(b).
 This corresponds to the change in the magnetization angle ($\theta_{\bm{M}}$) with varying $\theta_{\bm{H}}$, since the XMCD intensity is generally proportional to the projected magnetic moment onto the light axis [see Fig.\ \ref{fig:ADspectra}(a)].
 It should be noted that the external magnetic field $\bm{H}$ and the magnetization $\bm{M}$ are not necessarily parallel (i.e. $\theta_{\bm{H}} \neq \theta_{\bm{M}}$) in the presence of magnetic anisotropy, because $\bm{M}$ tends to be oriented along the magnetic easy axis.
 Based on this principle, one can deduce the MCA energy ($K_\text{u}$) of each film from the angular dependencies of the XMCD intensity, as shown below.